 Last updated on December 26, 2022

 At first glance, cushion and radiant cut diamonds may look quite similar to the untrained eye.
 These two cuts share some traits, but several features set them apart.
 Cushion cut vs radiant cut diamonds – let’s discover the differences and see what aspects to consider when choosing one.

 What Is a Cushion Cut Diamond?

 Although the cushion cut may seem to have a contemporary design, its history traces back to the 19th century.

 At the time, a diamond with a square shape and rounded corners was referred to as the mine cut after Brazilian diamond mines.
 Later, when diamonds were discovered in South Africa, the mine cut became known as the old mine.
 Being the most popular cut in the 19th century, it was not limited to diamonds only.
 In this period, most gemstones were cut into this shape.

 The modern cushion cut has been modified over time thanks to the evolution of diamond cutting and the cleaving process.
 Usually featuring 58 facets, it is a combination of the classic old mine cut and the round brilliant facet pattern.
 However, some experts believe it was inspired by more than the old mine cut.
 Such cuts as the table, Peruzzi and candlelight also had a great influence on it.

 As the name suggests, the cushion cut usually has a soft square or rectangular shape with curved corners resembling a cushion.
-Although cushion cut diamonds have less brilliance than round cut diamonds, they often have a better fire, making them so attractive for buyers.
+Although cushion cut diamonds have less brilliance than round cut diamonds, they often have a better fire, making them so attractive to buyers.

 What Is a Radiant Cut Diamond?